Ashok-Kumar-Rana/internship-task3-hotel-reservation-system-java/README.md

 📋 ArrayList – To store rooms and bookings.
 💾 File Handling – For saving and loading data.
 🔁 Loops & Conditions – For menus, availability checks, and validation.
-⌨️ Scanner Class – For user input through console.
+⌨️ Scanner Class – For taking user input through the console.